ajacksified/quorra/README.md

 [![travis-ci status](https://secure.travis-ci.org/ajacksified/quorra.png)](http://travis-ci.org/#!/ajacksified/quorra/builds)

 quorra is an isometric grid engine that works with quadrilaterial and hexagonal grids.
-It is designed to be easy used with any game engine.
-Simply plug in a tile size, then recieve pixel coordinates for placement of objects.
+It is designed to be easily used with any game engine.
+Simply plug in a tile size, then recieve pixel coordinates for object placement.

 [Read the docs](http://www.quorra.io)